About

 de·sign v.
 Decide upon the look and functioning of a building, garment, or other object

 In theory, design should take both appearance and functionality into consideration.
 In practice, too often one gets sacrificed for the sake of the other.
 I believe in building well-designed websites in both senses of the word: visually and functionally.
-Useful design.
+In short: useful design.

 Recommended colleagues